The Marginalia Problem

 The Friend She Didn't Expect

 It was Kettle who walked her out, although neither of them, at the time, would have said that this was what was happening.
 He stood up when she stood up, which was, in that room, the closest thing to a declaration; he picked up his cookbook and tucked it under his arm in the manner of a man who had been picking up that particular cookbook and tucking it under that particular arm for long enough that the book had, over time, developed a slight curve to fit him.
-He nodded at Maro, who did not look up but moved her finger.
+He nodded at Maro, who did not look up but moved his finger.
 He did not nod at Penn.
-Penn, for his part, had returned with relief to the project of being seen, and did not require farewells.
+Penn had returned, with relief, to her footnotes, and did not require farewells.

-In the vestibule the small woman who took names without writing them down looked at Kettle and then at Iyla and then back at Kettle with an expression Iyla could not read but which Kettle, evidently, could, because he said, "Yes, Edith, I am, and yes, I will," and Edith, who had not, on the face of it, spoken, made a small satisfied noise and pointed at the door with the pencil.
+In the vestibule the small woman who took names without writing them down looked at Kettle and then at Iyla and then back at Kettle with an expression Iyla could not read but which Kettle, evidently, could, because he said, "Yes, Edith.
+I will," and Edith, who had not, on the face of it, spoken, made a small satisfied noise and pointed at the door with the pencil.

 "What did she say," Iyla said, on the pavement.